12 Best Hikes in Canyonlands Island In The Sky (Canyonlands Hiking Guide)

 There are two main roads at Canyonlands Island in the Sky area.
 The first is directly south of the visitor center and will take you to Mesa Arch, all of the overlooks, and ends at the Grand View Point Overlook.

 This is the path that we took.
-We spent half a day exploring the park and were able to do everything we wanted along this path.
+We spent half a day exploring and hiking in Canyonlands National Park and were able to do everything we wanted along this path.

 The second road leads to more moderate hikes such as Upheaval Dome, Whale Rock, and Aztecs Butte.